Ashex/pokemongo-map-docker/README.md

 For the latest *features* use the develop tag.

-Currently the project isn't making tagged releases, rather merging to master.
-There will be a tagged image for each pseudo-release (most recent being 2.0), latest pointing to the most recent however they're still pushing small changes to master, as such master will sometimes have fixes missing from latest.
+The project is making tagged releases (most recent being v2.0.0) however small changes continue to be merged into master .
+Because of this while latest is the most recent release sometimes master will have fixes missing from latest.

 Latest is a built static image while master/develop are dynamic, pulling in changes from the repository.